 Clinton Township Patrol Officer Raffaella Vastola serves as the School Resource Officer at North Hunterdon High School.
+She brings over 18 years of law enforcement experience and training, including Safe Schools Resource Officer, Law Enforcement Against Drugs, Active Shooter Instructor and Crisis Intervention Team certifications to North Hunterdon High School.
 In addition, beginning in the 2018-2019 school year, the following officers were hired by the Clinton Township Police Department to be stationed at North Hunterdon High School pursuant to the State of New Jersey’s ‘Special Class III Officer’ laws, which provide for the hiring of retired law enforcement officers to work exclusively in the schools.

 1. Robert Capece

 Officer Capece is a 1984 graduate of Belleville High School and a 1988 graduate of the Bergen County Police Academy.
 He joined the Belleville Police Department in 1988 and retired in good standing in 2015 as a Captain.
 While a police officer with Belleville, Officer Capece served as a liaison between the police department and the Board of Education and also worked closely with the Community Policing Unit.
 He received numerous commendations during his career with Belleville, including the Knights of Columbus Shield Award in 1996 and the State of New Jersey General Assembly Citation Award in 1999 and 2000.